A-da-m/bot.js-commando/README.md

 # bot.js-commando [![Dependencies](https://david-dm.org/A-da-m/bot.js-commando.svg)](https://github.com/A-da-m/bot.js-commando)
-A Template for creating your very own discord.js-commando Discord bot.
+A Template for creating your very own Commando Discord bot.

 It's still fully in development, and a lot of things can still change.
 [How to set it up](https://github.com/abcdan/bot.js/wiki/Installation)